QuorumDMS/filepath/readme.md

 ### folders

 An ordered array of folder names. folders[0] represents the root of the path.
-If absolute, it will be empty '' (required), if relative, it will be the first folder, or reference '.' or '..'
+If absolute, it will be empty '' (required), if relative, it will be the first folder, or reference '.' or '..'.

+The recommended use it to change a specific folder in the path, using the index.

 ```js
 const path = new FilePath('/this/is/a/file.jpeg');